malimayank/Basic-Python/README.md

 3. Run each cell using `Shift + Enter`

 ---
-✨ Learning one week at a time.
-Staying curious, coding with heart. 🚀
+Staying curious and getting better with every line of code. 🚀